-This post was originally written for Flow Interactive and posted July 8, 2013.
+This post was originally written and posted July 8, 2013.
+Updated September 29, 2020.

 This kit introduces you, your brand, and your popular topics.
 Never mind if you’re just getting started as a speaker.
 The questions your friends ask you over and over and over qualify as popular topics.

 What goes into your media kit?
 It doesn’t have to be (and really should not be) too expansive.
 After all, meeting planners have to go through a whole lot of these.
 You want to grab their attention without being too over the top.